2019/2020 Komen Memorial

 Fulton County Health Department, Canton, IL – $5,000

 Fulton County Health Department will utilize funding to improve client access to screening.
-Emphasis will be placed on targeted high risk geographical areas throughout the county.
-Our agency will continue to utilize our health educator for our breast health awareness activities/outreach.
-Staff will continue to promote the importance of early detection by distributing material to age appropriate women.
-Our nurse practitioner will also provide these women with a breast exam and one on one education/counseling session.
+Emphasis will be placed on uninsured rural women between the ages of 40 to 49 years of age living in the county.
+Health department staff routinely promote breast cancer awareness by providing education and appropriate referrals.
+Our nurse practitioner provides clinical breast exams and one on one education to clients during clinic appointment.
+Age appropriate women are referred for mammograms and screened for financial need.
+Eligible women will be scheduled for a mammogram at a local facility of their choice and given a voucher to cover the visit.
 A voucher system is in place to financially assist clients.
-Staff will schedule appointments with facility of client’s choice to help them navigate through the health care system.
 Each client will be monitored from the initial contact to the completion of screening services.
-If follow-up care is needed, staff will then assist client with vouchers for their diagnostic care and case manage them to ensure that they are receiving appropriate care and referrals.
+If follow-up is needed, staff will assist client with additional vouchers for their diagnostic care and case manage them to ensure that they are receiving appropriate care/referrals.

 Project Director: Patricia Canessa, MD Phone: (312) 203-9468 E-Mail: email@example.com